Art-Sells/Arells/Build-Notes.md

 - - save/update .json info every second to ext Dsk (then every day save/update cold) (view all s3 jsons and check Arells Ethereum Wallet amount)

-## Privacy Policy
-- Look and edit (remove all crypto and fintech stuf)

 ## Loading Modules in all pages
 - All of them fade in and out (same as modules and pages in vavity.info)